herbertli/Gravitational_Voronoi/README.md

 ## Running the game with display

 First you must make sure you have `node.js` and `npm` installed.
 You also need relatively modern versions of both `node.js` and the browser you will be using for the display, though nothing bleeding edge is needed.
-But if you encounter any errors, you shoud always try upgrading your browser/`node.js` first.
+But if you encounter any errors, you should always try upgrading your browser/`node.js` first.

 Now first install the single dependency (socket.io) if you haven't already: